ImThienz/Test_Quizz_Genshin/README.md

 # Test_Quizz_Genshin
+Change branch from #main to #master to see my prj!
 This is my reference model from #Sandip_Bhattacharya so, pls respect the author.
-Thanks!
+Thanks a lot!